-- Unscented transform (UT) approximates transformations of Gaussian variables by propagating sigma points through the non-linearity. - In UT the mean and covariance are approximated as linear combination of the sigma points. - The unscented Kalman filter uses unscented transform for computing the approximate means and covariance in non-linear filtering problems. - Particle filters use weighted set of samples (particles) for approximating the filtering distributions. - Sequential importance resampling (SIR) is the general framework and bootstrap filter is a simple special case of it. - In Rao-Blackwellized particle filters a part of the state is sampled and part is integrated in closed form with Kalman filter.
+- Unscented transform (UT) approximates transformations of Gaussian variables by propagating sigma points through the non-linearity. - In UT the mean and covariance are approximated as linear combination of the sigma points. - The unscented Kalman filter uses unscented transform for computing the approximate means and covariance in non-linear filtering problems. - A non-linear transformation can also be approximated with Gaussian moment matching. - Gaussian assumed density filter is based on matching the moments with numerical integration ⇒ many kinds of Kalman filters.

-[Tracking of pendulum with EKF, SLF, UKF and BF]
+[Tracking of pendulum with EKF, SLF and UKF]